 Just after lockdown started I decided to change what I do from day to day and figured it was time to start some kind of skincare routine.
 I had been using a really good moisturiser from Olay for a few months anyway but curing dry skin alone wasn’t much help.
 I went to Sainsbury’s (only place I could really go) and bought a few new things, mainly a cleanser, toner and a face scrub.
 I already had a face wash that I used in the bath every morning and while it left me feeling very clean, I still knew that I needed something more.

-Each morning I start off with either a face wash or scrub while I’m in the bath.
+Each morning I start off with either a face wash or organic face scrub while I’m in the bath.
 I then come out and cleanse, tone and moisturise.
 The moisturiser I use depends on what else I have going on that day.
 I have one that has a built in primer and another that’s just sort of normal I guess.
 The one with added primer is a lot thicker but I only use this one on a day where I wear full make up.
 I don’t see the point in wasting it otherwise.